 What information do we collect?

+We collect and hold information about you when you access and use our services through our website.
 The types of information we keep on record will depend on the type of product or service requested by you.

-Generally, we keep a record of the following types of information about you:
+We may keep a record of the following types of information about you:

 We do not seek to collect sensitive information (for example health information or information about your racial or ethnic origin or any criminal record), unless it is necessary for our business purposes.
 If we do have to collect sensitive information, we will do so in accordance with the Australian Privacy Principles.

 During our dealings with you, we may gather information about you relating to all products and services that we or our business partners provide to you.
 This information is used to help us decide how we can improve our service delivery to you, or to provide you with information that we think may be of interest to you.